-The instructional program of Paul Mitchell The School Great Lakes meets or exceeds the state requirements:

-Michigan State Requirements - MPA stands for Minimum Practical Application
+The instructional program of Paul Mitchell The School Great Lakes meets or exceeds the state requirements: (MPA stands for Minimum Practical Application).
+The following subjects are taught within the brick & mortar program and the hybrid program:

 Subject Theory Practical Total M.P.A's (a) Orientation and Review of the Cosmetology Curriculum.
-50 75 20 (b) Introduction to Teaching.
-0 30 0 (c) Teaching Skills that include all of the following topics: i.
-Course Outlining and Development ii.
-Lesson Planning 80 85 165 20
+25 50 75 20 (b) Introduction to Teaching.
+30 0 30 0 (c) Teaching Skills that include all of the following topics: i.
+Course Outlining and Development 80 85 165 20

-Subject Practical Total M.P.A's iii.
+Subject Theory Practical Total M.P.A's ii.
+Lesson Planning iii.
 Teaching Techniques. iv.
 Teaching Aids v.
 Developing, Administering, and Grading Examinations (d) Administration Skills that include all the following topics: i.
 Laws and Rules ii.
 Record Keeping. iii.
 School Administration.
 15 10 25 10 (e) Teaching Theory and Practical hours that include all the following Topics: i.
 Assisting in the Clinic and Theory Classroom. ii.
-Practice teaching in the Clinic and Theory Classroom 0 205 205 40 Additional Training 50 100 SUBTOTAL 400 600 90
+Practice teaching in the Clinic and Theory Classroom 0 205 205 40 Additional Training 50 50 100 SUBTOTAL 200 400 600 90